-The mission of The Avielle Foundation is to prevent violence by fostering brain health research, education, and policy; and community development, engagement, and responsibility.
-The foundation will do so by directing resources to support:
+The mission of the Avielle Foundation is to prevent violence and build compassion in communities by fostering brain science research, community engagement, and education.
+The Foundation will do so by directing resources to support:

 The Avielle Foundation was incorporated in January, 2013 and is an IRS approved 501(c)3 tax-exempt and non-profit charitable organization.
 The overarching goal of the Avielle Foundation is to reduce violence and protect vulnerable populations.
 This will be accomplished with a two-pronged approach:

-With these efforts we hope to: remove stigmas and barriers for people seeking brain health aid; develop the concept of a standard “brain health check-up”; identify behavioral and biochemical diagnostics for early detection of individuals at-risk of violent behaviors and facilitate their responsible use; provide conduits to effective treatments; and strengthen communities, compassion, and respect.
+With these efforts we hope to: Remove the fear and trepidation that bar people seeking brain health aid; develop the concept of a standard “brain health check-up”; identify behavioral and biochemical diagnostics for early detection of individuals at-risk of violent behaviors and facilitate their responsible use; provide conduits to effective treatments; and strengthen communities, kindness, compassion, and respect.

 The Avielle Foundation Board and Founders have been actively meeting with experts in brain health, leaders in public health and education, policy makers, and community organizers.
-These include Nobel laureate Dr. Paul Greengard; Head of the Department of Psychiatry at Yale, Dr John Krystal; Secretary of Education, Arne Duncan; Secretary of Health and Human Services, Kathleen Sebelius; brain researchers at the world’s premier research institutions, including the UCSF Sandler Neuroscience Center; President Obama, Vice-president Biden, the Office of Science & Technology Policy, the National Institute of Health, numerous Senators and members of the House of Representatives; and numerous psychiatrists, clinical psychologists, neurologists, neuroscientists, and social workers.
-The goal of these meetings has been to gain a deeper understanding of what is known and what is not known in the brain health fields, how to remove brain health stigmatization, and how to most effectively prevent violence through brain health research initiatives and community engagement.
+These include Nobel laureate Dr. Paul Greengard; Head of the Department of Psychiatry at Yale, Dr John Krystal; Secretary of Education; Secretary of Health and Human Services; brain researchers at the world’s premier research institutions, including the UCSF Sandler Neuroscience Center; President Obama and Vice-president Biden; numerous Senators and members of the House of Representatives; numerous psychiatrists, clinical psychologists, neurologists, neuroscientists, pediatricians, and social workers.
+The goal of these meetings has been to gain a deeper understanding of what is known and what is not known in the brain health fields, how to remove the fear and trepidation associated with brain illnesses, and how to most effectively prevent violence through brain research initiatives and community education.

 A research fellowship and grant selection process will be used to determine where the Avielle Foundation funds will be distributed.
 The successful applicant will be chosen in one of three research areas:

 The Avielle Foundation funding of community development, engagement, and responsibility will take on a number of potential forms.
-These include supporting community centers and other public meeting areas, fostering discussion and education groups, Pre-K through grade 12 programs (e.g. 26 Acts of Kindness Programs), and community service grants.
-The goal of the community efforts is to foster connectivity and brain health education.
-Like the research grant selection committees, the Avielle Foundation’s Board of Directors will invite community leaders and educators to chair a committee tasked with prioritizing funding initiatives as well as assessing milestones and the successes of previous years.
+These include providing educational lectures and discussions, supporting community centers and other public meeting areas, fostering education groups, Pre-K through grade 12 programs, and community service grants.
+The goal of the community efforts is to empower youth, parents, teachers, healthcare providers, and law enforcement to advocate for brain health in themselves and others and to foster education and connectivity.